 We use a large-scale real power grid dataset for this study, including (1) power user profiles, (2) power substation profiles, and (3) temporal user power consumption data.
-The datasets were collected from Xinjiang Province during March 10th - April 13th in 2015.
+The datasets were collected from a northwestern province in China during March 10th - April 13th in 2015.